Best barre studio software in 2026

 cons

-- Not the right fit for Pure Barre franchise scale (franchise tooling sits on Mindbody Ultimate Plus or Mariana Tek)
+- Not the right fit for Pure Barre franchise scale (franchise tooling sits on Mindbody Ultimate or Mariana Tek)

 - No native consumer marketplace